6 Best RJ45 Crimpers for Reliable Connections

 What is EZ-RJ45?

-A patented innovation by Platinum Tools, the EZ-RJ45 connector uses a pass-through design so electricians may examine the wires to ensure they’re in the correct order before cutting.
-The design is incompatible with other crimping systems, so a Platinum Tools crimper is required.
+A patented innovation by Platinum Tools, the EZ-RJ45 connector uses a pass-through design so installers can check that the wires are in the correct order before crimping and trimming.
+The design requires a compatible Platinum Tools crimper, as it’s not interchangeable with standard connectors or other pass-through systems.

-Klein Tools have their own version of this design which they call Pass-Thru.
+Klein Tools have their own version of this concept, which they call Pass-Thru, but the two systems are not cross-compatible due to slight design differences.

 What Are RJ45 Connectors Used For?